jooy2/vitepress-sidebar/docs/en/advanced-usage/multi-level-sidebar-with-indents.md

 # Multi-level-sidebar with indents

 In a multi-level sidebar, the menu is displayed with indentation for each tier.
 However, VitePress starts indenting from the second tier by default.
-For example
+For example:

 ![Multi level docs before](/doc-multi-level-docs-before.png)